 American Soprano Leah Crowne is known for her powerful voice with a “metallic edge and rich color” (Forum Opéra[Blog], Béziers, France), “house-shaking power,” (The Rutland Herald, Middlebury, Vermont), and “impressive stage presence” (The Coloradan, Ft.
 Collins, Colorado).
 She delivers “fine artistry with legato, Italianate vocalism and musical precision” (Maestro Michel Plasson), as well as a “good mix of strength and vulnerability inher characterizations” (Director Anthony Pilavachi).

-Ms. Crowne will perform the role of Elsa in Lohengrin the spring of 2021 and Isolde in Wagner's Tristan und Isolde with RAM Opera in New Jersey.
+Ms. Crowne will perform the role of Santuzza in Cavelleria Rusticana and Isolde in Wagner's Tristan und Isolde this fall with Music!
+Gettysburg in fall of 2021.
 Past operatic engagements span across the United States as well as Europe and include Puccini’s Turandot (Opera Bergen, Norway; Opera Company of Middlebury, Vermont; Opera Ft.
 Collins, Colorado; Opera Susquehanna, Pennsylvania, The Mediterranean Opera Studio; Caltagirone, Italy), Beethoven's Fidelio (Susquehanna Symphony, Maryland; New York Opera Forum, NYC), Kundry in Wagner’s Parsifal (The Metropolitan Opera Guild), Strauss's Salome (Opera Fort Collins, Colorado); Tosca (Sarasota Opera, Florida); Elisabetta in Verdi’s Don Carlos (Sarasota Opera, Florida); Ariadne in Strauss’ Ariadne auf Naxos (Hub Opera Ensemble, Maryland; Bay Area Opera Theater, San Francisco), Chrysothemis in Strauss' Elektra (New York Opera Forum), Donna Anna in Mozart’s Don Giovanni and Contessa in Mozart's Le nozze di Figaro (Hub Opera Ensemble, Maryland; Towson University, Maryland).